tier4/AutowareArchitectureProposal.iv/planning/scenario_planning/lane_driving/motion_planning/obstacle_avoidance_planner/README.md

 - Velocity is under a certain value (default: 0.1 [m/s])
 - CoG of the obstacles is not on the center line
   - so that the ego will not avoid the car in front of the ego in the same lane.
-- At least one point of the obstacle polygon is outo of the drivable area.
+- At least one point of the obstacle polygon is outside the drivable area.

 ![obstacle_to_avoid](./media/obstacle_to_avoid.drawio.svg)